LOVE-ONENESS

 Worldly Ways

-Becoming lost in the world delivers worldly lessons that may have to be repeated.
-When on the Path of the Way, lessons are more oriented to the soul, requiring fewer repetitive worldly experiences.
+When on the Path of the Way, lessons are more oriented to the whole soul, of mind, will, and emotion, requiring fewer repetitive worldly experiences.
 The Wayfarer’s attribution stands counter to worldliness—to not become lost in the world, better put.

 As we move forward in the Jesus story you will notice that everyone’s identity becomes more clarified—Jesus, the disciples, the various Marys, bit by bit the Pharisees, the scribes, the Sadducees, the nature of Rome, not just in the manner of a story but specific and pointed to identity.
 You also have a soul identity.
-When you Walk in The Way take note of how your soul nature begins to change and develop.*
+When you Walk in The Way take note of how your soul nature begins to develop and change.* Some changes seem to move slowly, but then suddenly expand into a much greater revelation.

 *The e-book will be helpful with this development.

-Aspects of The Way focus on asking and seeking.
-The reciprocation of seeking is receiving.
-It is the spirit that engages the cogs to turn.
+Some aspects of The Way focus on asking and seeking.
+The reciprocation of seeking is receiving, and it is the spirit that engages these cogs to turn.
 So, receiving God’s love is just as important as giving your own.
 In this manner, the principle of Unity is well served through love expression.
 The cycle must circle, the wheel must turn; the sowing must proceed, and the harvest garnered.
+Sometimes people seek and ask yet remain unwilling to receive or accept the answer.
+Preparation (willingness) to receive God’s guidance can often be more important than the seeking itself.
+Many pray with the notion of asking; others pray with the notion of receiving (Mk.
+11.24-26, on prayer).

 In our modern world, we operate somewhat the opposite, with the constructed worldly self taking the stage and the lead role.
 This contrasted with Jesus’ different operating system, one birthed from the spirit, the kingdom within.
 This thought is alluded to in the scripture: